 Castle Head is an unfenced lookout with a variety of rocks to sit or stand on.
 You could also explore a rocky area just to the right of the main lookout, especially if you visit on a busy day and there are a few people at the main lookout already.

 Walking time – 5 min (about 50 meters each way ).
 Location on the map

-Of course, because the lookout sits on top of the cliff, you can see the landslide scar from it.
-You can get a very good view from Narrow Neck Plateau though.
+Of course, because the lookout sits on top of the cliff, you can’t see the landslide scar from it.
+You can get a very good view of it from the Narrow Neck Plateau though.
 However, the ridgeline to the left of the official lookout is fun to explore.
 Follow the Cliff line for a couple of hundred meters and you will arrive at a much more interesting rock ledge that offers spectacular views of Jamison Valley, Narrow Neck Plateau and rugged cliffs in between.